Apr 25, 2013 in Technology (Transportation & Distribution) | Permalink | Comments (1) | TrackBack (0)

 ...
 "Trying to keep it from happening would have been like the Teamsters in the early 1900s trying to stop the combustion engine," Lavin says.
 "You can't stand in the way of technology."

 The upside of emerging technology is that most will make goods and services less expensive.
 That improves our living standard.
-The downside is that much of the work we used to do in order to earn the wages to buy goods and services is rapidly changing.
+The downside is that much of the work we used to do to earn wages to buy goods and services is rapidly changing.
 As the last sentence of the article notes, this is not the first time we have been in these circumstances.
-Years ago I read that in 1885, approximately 80% of everything we consumed in the U.S. was produced at home.
+Years ago, I read that in 1885, approximately 80% of everything we consumed in the U.S. was produced at home.
 By 1915, 80% was produced outside the home.
 It created massive economic dislocations.
-Each time these disruptions occur it has been hard for the people living at that time to foresee what the new economic order would look like.
+Each time these disruptions occur, it is hard for the people living at that time to foresee the new economic order.

-It is critical that Christian thinkers wrestle with the challenges of technological innovation.
-Creative destruction (the market dynamic where jobs and industries are destroyed in the wake of creating new ones) has always been a difficult one for ethics.
-It is painful but the social cost of other alternatives is also quite high.
-Anti-technological calls to abandon consumerism or, conversely, just saying that “the market will sort it all out,” are not legitimate responses.
-I think topics like this should be at the center of our theological reflection about human labor and the economy.
+Christian thinkers must wrestle with the challenges of technological innovation.
+Creative destruction (the market dynamic where jobs and industries are destroyed in the wake of creating new ones) has always been difficult for ethics.
+It is painful, but other alternatives' social cost is also quite high.
+Anti-technological calls to abandon consumerism or just saying that "the market will sort it all out" are not legitimate responses.
+I think topics like this should be central to our theological reflection about human labor and the economy.

 Many have been inspired by Star Trek to become scientists, and some are starting to make its gadgetry a reality.